keras-team/autokeras/CONTRIBUTING.md

 # Contributing Guide

 Contributions are welcome, and greatly appreciated!
 Every little bit helps, and credit will always be given.
+We recommend you to check our [Developer Tools Guide](#developer-tools-guide) to make the development process easier and standard.
 **The type of contribution we would be most happy to see is new task modules, e.g. TextClassifier, VideoClassifier.**

 ## Implement New Task Modules